 - Authorized payment locations (Krogers, First Currency Exchange # 2, etc.)

-Questions regarding city of Decatur Municipal Utilities can be directed to Utility Customer Service at: 217-424-2841.
-All other questions and inquires can likely be addressed by accessing the city’s website or if necessary calling 217-424-2700.
+Questions regarding city of Decatur Municipal Utilities can be directed to Utility Customer Service at: 217-424-2841opens phone dialer.
+All other questions and inquires can likely be addressed by accessing the city’s website or if necessary calling 217-424-2700opens phone dialer.

 City of Decatur officials will continue to monitor this evolving crisis and take those measures they consider appropriate to protect public health, while still facilitating the provision of basic or essential municipal services.
 At this time, it there is not any anticipated reduction of any services across the countless departments within the city, including public transit, public safety response, or city run utilities.
 Any future closures or changes will be communicated in a timely manner.

 The city of Decatur understands that closures of many businesses, governments, social service providers and places of assembly fundamentally alters daily life and normal business.
 To this end, the city has prepared a section of its website that provides guidance about how to access various State services that might mitigate the situation (links to unemployment compensation applications, ways to delay sales tax payments, assistance to small businesses, etc.), as well as a list of closings and postponements.
 During this time, the City will utilize our website and Facebook channels to provide as much information to Decatur residents and businesses as possible during this critical time.